neuro-inc/cookiecutter-neuro-project/{{cookiecutter.project_slug}}/README.md

 ## Development

-Follow the instructions below to setup the environment and start Jupyter development session.
+Follow the instructions below in order to setup the environment and start Jupyter development session.

 ## Neuro Platform

 * Setup development environment `make setup`
 * Run Jupyter with GPU: `make jupyter`
 * Kill Jupyter: `make kill-jupyter`
-* Get list of available template commands: `make help`
+* Get the list of available template commands: `make help`

 # Data

 ## Uploading via Web UI

-From local machine run `make filebrowser` and open job's URL from your mobile device or desktop.
+On local machine run `make filebrowser` and open job's URL on your mobile device or desktop.
 Through a simple file explorer interface you can upload test images and perform file operations.

 ## Uploading via CLI

-From local machine run `make upload-data`.
-This will push local files stored in `./data` into `storage:{{ cookiecutter.project_slug }}/data` mounted to your development environment's `/project/data`.
+On local machine run `make upload-data`.
+This command pushes local files stored in `./data` into `storage:{{ cookiecutter.project_slug }}/data` mounted to your development environment's `/project/data`.